-Time flies!
-February is almost over and Read Across America Day is quickly approaching on March 2nd.
+Read Across America Day (also known as Dr. Seuss’ Birthday!) is March 2nd.
 If you are trying to figure out some quick, last minute lesson ideas, take a look at the ones below.
 Not only are they fun, but they can open students’ eyes to a world outside of the classroom.

 The rollout of more intense standards recently has put holiday celebrations on the back burner for some.
 Thankfully, there is hope of revival as more products and activities are aligned with the standards and curriculum.
 Today’s “I Spy” Sunday product is one of those items that lets teachers bring back the fun in learning while